orbitalchicken/Roadmap/Triaged.md

 	Cairo Dock doesn’t select the openGL backend when adding to startup, even if you tell it to remember your choice when it asks.
 I had to manually go into Startup Applications and edit the command with cairo-dock -o for it to work
 	After each restart of the system Chromium can’t play Flash and I have to reinstall the plugin. guvcview doesn’t record video.
 It just records weird stop motion kind of stuff.
+	mate: mate-calc 1.8.0, mode advanced, not calculation correct.
+Example (1×10^-1)/(1×10^-2)= 10.
+This calculate correct.
+Bud 1×10^-1 / 1×10^-2 = 0.001 this is not correct, because 1×10^-1 is one number on science notation ( 1 plus function x10^y plus -1 )
+	mate: Power Management Preferences Tabs – I think the ‘General’ tab should be the first tab, rather than the third.
+	mate: ‘Copy To’ Removable Drive – I plugged in my usb drive and it would be great to be able to right-click on a file and find the removable drive in the ‘copy to’ sub menu
+	mate: System Settings > Display won’t let me set the one on the right as primary.
+The “Set as Primary” button is grayed.
+It’s connected as DVI.
+The other monitor’s “Set as Primary” is not grayed.
+It’s connected as VGA.

 Upstream critical
 -----------------